yoptohlejepeta/tailwind_setup/README.md

 ## Development guide

-To update your css bundle, use `pnpm exec tailwindcss -i ./static/src/input.css -o ./static/dist/css/output.css --watch`.
+To update your css bundle, use `pnpm exec tailwindcss -i ./css/main.css -o ./css/output.css --watch`.

+To update your js bundle, use `pnpm exec rollup -c`.